-- All Teachers/Qualified Instructors must be knowledgeable of the established safety and emergency procedures.
-Teachers/Qualified Instructors must outline these procedures to paddlers, steerperson and other trip Monitors. - If standards vary between the Ontario Physical Activity Safety Standards in Education and an activity provider, implement the higher standards. - In the event that a boat is swamped, the following procedures must be followed: - steersperson must be aware of any special conditions (for example, asthma) that may apply to an individual paddler - $\circ\,$ the steersperson must take charge of the crew until the motorized safety boat arrives - the crew must hold onto the boat (students must be instructed not to swim to shore) - each student must determine that his/her partner is in view (buddy system) - each student must inform the steersperson if partner is missing (buddy system) - the approach of the safety boat must not endanger (for example, trap) any participants in the water - each student must follow steersperson/first aid provider instructions - if boat has sufficient flotation crew must get into boat and paddle to shore.
-If not, hang onto boat and follow instructions of steersperson. - In case of an emergency, a pre-determined return route must be established.
+- In case of emergency, procedures must be in place to ensure accountability for all boats, Teachers, monitors and Students on the water. - In case of an emergency, a predetermined return route must be established. - A vehicle for emergency purposes must be available. - An individual must be designated (for example, Teacher or Parent) to transport an injured student to the hospital.
+This must not be the Teacher/Trip Guide responsible for the excursion. - In the event that a boat is swamped, the following procedures must be followed: - Steersperson must be aware of any special conditions (for example, medical conditions, swim ability/swim comfort) that may apply to an individual paddler. - Steersperson must take charge of the crew until the motorized safety boat arrives. - $\circ$ The crew must hold onto the boat (Students must be instructed not to swim to shore). - Students must determine that their partner is in view (buddy system). - Students must inform the Steersperson if their partner is missing (buddy system). - The approach of the safety boat must not endanger (for example, trap) any participants in the water. - Students must follow Steersperson/first aid provider instructions. - If the boat has sufficient flotation crew must get into the boat and paddle to shore.
+If not, hang onto boat and follow instructions of Steersperson.